 - In one episode of Pokémon, a doctor is trying to give an aggressive Pokemon being treated a shot of sedative.
 Because of how much the Pokemon is flailing, he accidentally sticks himself with the needle.
 He has just enough time to tell Ash, Misty, and Brock how long it's going to put him out for, before staggering off to pass out.

-- In the original The Naked Gun, Frank Drebin is trying out a tranquilizer dart shooting watch (it's that kind of movie).
-When he shoots his squadmate, the man puts his hand to his neck (where the dart landed).
+- In the original The Naked Gun, the Police Squad lab tech is demonstrating a tranquilizer dart-shooting watch to Frank Drebin (it's that kind of movie).
+When he shoots Frank's squadmate, Ed, the man puts his hand to his neck (where the dart landed).
 Then, as he's passing out, he says:

 - Mystery Men: Right after Captain Amazing asks what he just picked up is if not evidence, it shoots out a cloud of pink smoke:

-- Played with in 2001: A Space Odyssey.
+- Played with in Two Thousand One A Space Odyssey.
 HAL is effectively dead for the remainder of the movie, but is only shut down, as he's a computer.
 It's one of the most famous moments in film

 HAL: "Daisy, Daisy, give me your answer do..."